DinoHub-SubT/dsta_deploy/docs/azure-terraform-setup.md

 sudo service docker restart
 ```

+- if you see `Error: No such network: robots`, it is OK to ignore this error message and continue.

 **Connect to the VPN**

 - Select the Azure VPN in your network manager called `AZURE_VPN_CONNECTION`.